Well, winter is coming. Wondering what world is on tonight?

-Well, the September guest world schedule is here as both a table and an image.
-This month it’s back to a more varied calendar.
+Well, the November guest world schedule is here as both a table and an image.
+This month it is really pretty varied.

 Of course, you can ride any course you like but you’ll be on your own.
 Just follow the instructions under the table below.

 |7 November||France/ Paris|